Germany’s Black Forest and Cologne

 For a more modern experience than the Roman-Irish Baths, spend a few hours at the Baths of Caracalla, a huge palace of water, steam, and relaxed people.
-More like a mini-water park, and with everyone clothed most of the time, this is a more fun and accessible experience, and is recommended for those who'd prefer less nudity (sauna-goers upstairs, however, are nude).
+More like a mini-water park, and with everyone clothed most of the time, this is a fun and accessible experience, and is recommended for those who'd prefer less nudity (sauna-goers upstairs, however, are nude).
 The baths are an indoor/outdoor wonderland of steamy pools, waterfalls, neck showers, Jacuzzis, hot springs, cold pools, lounge chairs, saunas, a wellness lounge/massage area, a cafeteria, and a bar.
-After taking a few laps around the fake river, you can join some kinky Germans for water spankings (you may have to wait a few minutes to grab a vacant waterfall).
-Then join the gang in the central cauldron.
-The steamy "inhalation" room seems like purgatory's waiting room, with a misty minimum of visibility, filled with strange, silently aging bodies.
-Nudity is limited to one zone upstairs (Römerplatz 1, tel.
-07221/275-940).
+Nudity is limited to one zone upstairs.

-The highlight of most visits to Baden-Baden is a sober two-hour ritual called the Roman-Irish Bath.
-Friedrichsbad pampered the rich and famous in its elegant surroundings when it opened 120 years ago.
-Today, this steamy world of marble, brass columns, tropical tiles, herons, lily pads, and graceful nudity welcomes gawky tourists as well as locals (Römerplatz 1, tel.
-07221/275-920).
+The highlight of most visits to Baden-Baden is a sober 17-step ritual called the Roman-Irish Bath.
+This bathhouse pampered the rich and famous in its elegant surroundings when it opened in 1877.
+Today, this steamy world of marble, brass columns, tropical tiles, herons, lily pads, and graceful nudity welcomes gawky tourists as well as locals.